Introduction to Hydrofoiling

 A Focus on Foiling - The New Watersport in Town

 Anyone who keeps an eye on what's happening in the watersports world will probably have seen a picture or film clip of someone flying along on a board which seems to be hovering above the surface of the water.
 The first time you noticed it you probably had to double-check to see that your eyes weren't playing tricks on you.
 This is hydrofoiling, basically riding a board that has a mast and a wing fitted to its underneath.
 When the board moves forward fast enough the wing, which is submerged in the water lifts the board up and clears the water surface.
-There is a range of ways to move the board forward, some people use a kite or a wing to harness the wind, and others use surf waves then paddle in SUP style or prone surf style.
+There are a range of ways to move the board forward, some people use a kite or a wing to harness the wind, and others use surf waves then paddle in SUP style or prone surf style.
 Another way to get the board moving fast enough is to take a running jump, (while pushing the board along) from a pontoon, dock or ladder.
 This is known as dockstart foiling or pump foiling.

 Hydrofoiling at Llyn Padarn, Llanberis, Wales